racoonsmakeokayfriends/battleship/README.md

     [ ] special case: clicking on already clicked tiles [ ] not clicking your own board
   [ ] Game over
+    [x] check when it happens
+    [ ] alert both players when it happens
+    [ ] ask players if theyd like to play again
+    [ ] if not, take back to lobby
+    [ ] if so, restart the game
   [ ] Player Made Boards
   [x] fix board collision
   [/] hiding the other player's board